 For a vulnerable child leaving Etwall Primary School to attend the local secondary school a longer planned transition will be arranged.
 This is done in consultation with parents.
-The child will be given the opportunity to attend the year 6/7 nurture group at the local secondary school for a number of weeks from May onwards.
-The child will sometimes be accompanied by a teaching assistant from Etwall Primary School.
-During this time, the child will get to know staff they will come into contact with; they will have tours around the school so that it is not unfamiliar to them and they will have the opportunity to take photographs and produce a book to look at over the summer term.
-These photos can also be used to tell their classmates all about their visits.
+The child will be given the opportunity to attend the year 6/7 nurture group at the local secondary school.
+During this time, the child will get to know staff they will come into contact with and they will have tours around the school so that it is not unfamiliar to them.
 The secondary school SENCo, Sarah Giles and your class teacher will discuss progress made so far and ideas for future targets.
 You and your child will be invited to share these meetings and add to the individual programme being tailored to best suit your child's needs.

-For vulnerable pupils leaving Etwall Primary School to attend another primary school wherever possible every effort will be made to ensure a well planned transition package, time and distance dependent.
+For vulnerable pupils leaving Etwall Primary School to attend another primary school wherever possible every effort will be made to ensure a well-planned transition package, time and distance dependent.